 - It is a condition of the award that the successful nominee is presented with their award at the AACBT National Conference in the year of the award.

-- The successful awardee will be expected to present an invited paper, clinical skills session, or workshop (“Mid-career Award Address”) at the AACBT National Conference in the year of the award, a video of which may be made available to members to watch through the AACBT website.
-Alternatively, the awardee may be invited by AACBT to present a national webinar or online presentation for AACBT members.
+- The successful awardee will be expected to present an invited paper, clinical skills session, or workshop (“Mid-career Award Address”) at the AACBT National Conference in the year of the award, a recording of which may be made available to members to watch through the AACBT website.
+Alternatively, the awardee may be invited by AACBT to record a webinar or online presentation for AACBT members.

 - The award winner will receive a complimentary ticket to the Fine Wine Dinner.